Medical Malpractice Attorneys in Tampa, FL

 Statute of Limitations

 In Florida, there is a certain amount of time within which you can bring a lawsuit, and that is called the statute of limitations.
 That time period is defined as two years from when you knew, or should have known, that malpractice has occurred, but no longer than four years from when the event actually occurred.
 If you do not act within the statute of limitations you will not be able to pursue your case.
 So if you have concerns about medical care received and the outcome, and feel you or a loved one has been a victim, don’t hesitate too long!
-Working with In Law We Trust, P.A. will help ensure that your claim will be brought forth in a timely manner.
+Working with In Law We Trust Divorce and Family Lawyers will help ensure that your claim will be brought forth in a timely manner.

 Call 813-415-3510 Today For a Free Consultation